Yasna81/pipelines-made-easy/README.md

 # pipelines-made-easy
-A collection of python/R scripts that makes life easier.
+A collection of python/R scripts that make life easier.